 Presented by PlanetM and co-sponsored by Plug and Play Tech Center, AutoMobility LA’s 2019 Top Ten Automotive Startups Competition recognized breakthrough technologies with the most potential to positively impact society and change how mobility is perceived and experienced.
 Startups focused on automation, clean/sustainable mobility, advanced material, connectivity, manufacturing, and Mobility-as-a-Service (MaaS) were invited to apply — more than 160 applications were received from around the world.

 One winner was selected at 2019 AutoMobility LA by this year's esteemed panel of judges — they received $15,000 in cash alongside other prizes to help grow their business.
-This year's Grand Prize Winner was announced at 4:35 pm on Tuesday, Nov.
+The 2019 Grand Prize Winner was announced at 4:35 pm on Tuesday, Nov.
 19, on-stage in the Technology Pavilion (in front of the Los Angeles Convention Center).

 How it Works

 Does your startup have what it takes?
 Gather all the necessary information, and submit your application.

 We’ve assembled a thought leadership panel to judge this year’s competition — from investors and entrepreneurs to startup veterans and experts in the automotive field.